arcmags/ramroot/README.rst

 Issues / Future Implementations
 ===================================

+*   support other partitions users may have

+    +   *--fstab* option mounts all other (in addition to root and /boot) partitions in */etc/fstab*

 *   use *getopts* to easily allow grouping command line options together

+*   custom */etc/issue* when successfully boot from RAM

 *   *--rsync* option with *status=progress* (maybe use rsync automatically if installed)